Kīhei, Hawaii: Public transport

 Although stops and hours of operation are limited, Kīhei is served by the County of Maui's Maui Bus public bus system, with direct routes to transit hubs in Kahului and Maalaea.
 Connections can be made from these locations to Haiku-Pauwela, Honokowai, Kaanapali, Kapalua, Kula, Lahaina, Makawao.
 Napili, Paia, Pukalani, Waiehu, Waihee, Waikapu, and Wailuku, as well as Maui's principal airport (OGG) near Kahului.
 Bus rules limit passengers to a single piece of carry-on sized baggage; larger luggage is prohibited.
 Fare collection was temporarily suspended in the wake of the Maui wildfires of 2023.
 The service is still effectively free as of January 2024.

 There is also a commuter parking lot at the corner of highway 310 (North Kihei Road) and highway 30 (Honoapi'ilani Highway), the Kihei Junction Park and Ride in adjacent Wailuku.
-There is no public bus service that stops here; however, it is located near Ma'alaea Harbor Village, where there is a public transportation stop.
-It's primarily used for hikers, bicyclists and ride sharers looking for a meeting place that is centrally located between Kīhei, Lahaina and Wailuku.
+No public bus service stops here, but it is near Ma'alaea Harbor Village, where there is a public transportation stop.
+It is primarily used by hikers, bicyclists, and ride sharers looking for a meeting place centrally located between Kīhei, Lahaina, and Wailuku.